- New! Interlisp Reference Manual in searchable PDF

 - LispNYC Meetup recording 8Dec20

-- slide deck
+- slide deck for presentation.

 - meetup announcement and 75 RSVPs